Gyldenkrantz

-Gyldenkrantz was a Danish and Norwegian noble family of Dutch descent.
+The Gyldenkrantz family was a Danish and Norwegian noble family of Dutch origin.
 The family became patrilineally extinct after some generations.

 History

 Before the ennoblement

 Joachim Christian Gertsen Geelmuyden (1730-1795) was born in Nordhordaland and grew up in Bergen, Norway.
 He belonged to a family of officials; his father was a parish priest and an official and his grandfather was a merchant.
 The Geelmuyden family was originally from the Netherlands.
 Joachim Geelmuyden attended Bergen Cathedral School in 1746 and continued in 1749 with theology studies.
 By 1752 he had also completed law studies, but without graduating.

 In 1754 he became Vice-City Manager of Bergen.
 He continued in 1755 as notarius publicus.
 In 1758 he was General Manager of Customs in Bergen and Stavanger.
 In 1760 he was awarded cand.jur. by the University of Copenhagen.
 In 1765 he became General Commissary of War and in 1766 he became City Manager of Bergen.
 Joachim Geelmuyden was a wealthy man, owning properties in Bergen as well as Damsgård Manor (Damsgård hovedgård).
 He married in 1753 Elisabeth Both (22 June 1731 – 6 May 1800), together with whom he had the son Hans Both Joachimsen Geelmuyden (10 July 1759- 8 May 1813).